This is part of the #STL2039 Action Plan storytelling series in partnership with Humans of St. Louis.

 It’s not something you read, or somewhere you go, or a conference you attend.
 It’s your daily practice of how you think about yourself and how you think about other people, and how you think about the world.

-I was never encouraged to dream big, so I sometimes feel like being female and being raised working class are what are holding me back from thinking about where anti-racism work should go.
+I was never encouraged to dream big, so I sometimes feel like being female and being raised working-class are what are holding me back from thinking about where anti-racism work should go.
 But I know some things.
 And I think I’ve seen this well illustrated in the Witnessing Whiteness program.
 The thing that I always bristled against in education is people putting a lot on teachers saying, “Well, you’re responsible for the kids.
 So we’ve got to get you right so you can get the kids right.”
 There is no appropriate age, because we have a lot of people whose ages are from 65 to 74, and 75 to 84, and 85 plus.
 You’d be surprised the number of people who have gone through Witnessing Whiteness who are in those age groups.

 It’s awesome because you’ve got a lot of really deeply ingrained things if you live long enough.
 And to think, “Okay, maybe I should shift some of those.
 Maybe I don’t even know what those are.”
 So I do not subscribe to, “It’s all upon the children.”
 And I don’t think that children are any better off than we are.
 This stuff is so pervasive and so well functioning.
 They can prove babies at six or nine months can discriminate based on color.
 So I’m really encouraged to see people embracing this at an older age and not thinking, “I didn’t get it by the time I was 15, so there’s no hope for me.”

-It’s okay to know and understanding history, but we shouldn’t get stuck in it, and we get a little stuck in the past.
+It’s okay to know and understand history, but we shouldn’t get stuck in it, and we get a little stuck in the past.
 We want to retell it and that keeps us from having as much attention to look for the really innovative solutions.
 And then innovative solution people get discouraged when they show up and people want to tell you all the reasons something won’t work or what’s been tried instead of saying, “Maybe the time is right this time.
 And maybe the right people are at the table.”
 So, that imagination part, for me, is big.

 Oh, Rudy just texted that he’s here.